Have questions about the Arctic or about going on a tour with us?

 We are happy to plan a custom itinerary for you.
 We have more than 15 years of experience in the Arctic and can help bring your Arctic dreams to life.
 Please contact us to start planning!

-What types of private trips are possible?
+What types of private arctic tours are possible?

 Arctic Kingdom offers bespoke private itineraries for travellers as well as custom trips for professionals, including Film, TV, Advertising, and scientific studies.

 For travellers: Whether you want to have dinner at the North Pole, float above icebergs in a hot air balloon, or tour glaciers by helicopter, if you can imagine it, we can make it happen.
 From Iqaluit, NU to Ilulissat, Greenland and beyond, if you can see it on our Destinations Map, we can take you there.
-Please contact us to start planning your dream trip!
+Please contact us to start planning your dream arctic tour!

 For professionals: Where ever you need to go, we can safely take you there!
 We have supported numerous large-productions in the Arctic, including BBC, Discovery, National Geographic, Red Bull and more!